rusefi/rusefi_documentation/HOWTO/CAN-Sniffer.md

-## HOWTO use custom build of rusEfi for CAN bus sniffing
+## HOWTO use custom build of rusEFI for CAN bus sniffing

 In this HOWTO I will explain how to see raw CAN message flow with less than $30 in hardware & some free software.